fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Get-AzureStorageContainerStoredAccessPolicy.md

 # Get-AzureStorageContainerStoredAccessPolicy

 ## SYNOPSIS
-Gets the stored access policy or policies for an azure_2 storage container.
+Gets the stored access policy or policies for an Azure storage container.

 ## SYNTAX